nfriend/google-translate-xlf/README.md

 xlf2xlf help
 ```

-By default, a comment is prepended to the output file that looks like this:
+You can add a comment with information when file was generated.
+By default this information doesn't prepend.

+To turn on the comment we need to pass following `--comment true`.

 ```xml
 <!--  Translated on July 1 2020, 10:47:39 by xlf2xlf: https://github.com/chekit/xlf2xlf -->
 ```

-This behavior can be turned off by passing `--comment false`.

 ## Messages

 Tool adds 2 kind of extra messages to final xlf file according to certain criterias:

 1. If we are using `skip` option, there will be information messages inside target tags to ease spot of where translation should be placed.